England is a modern melting pot with a long and varied history.

 Why choose an English baby girl name?

 Whether you or your partner were born in England, have English roots, or are just Anglophiles, England provides a wealth of stunning baby name ideas.

 Here’s our pick of the best English names for girls.
 (PSA: there are lots!!)

-Popular English girls names
+Popular English girl names

 The top baby names in the UK are often a year or two ahead of those from other English-speaking countries, so you know your little one will be leader of the pack from day one!

-Olivia — comes from the Latin for “olive tree.”
+- Olivia: Comes from the Latin for “olive tree”.
 Simple, beautiful.
 You can see why it’s #1!

-Amelia — This name actually has German roots, meaning “work” or “productivity.”
+- Amelia: This name actually has German roots, meaning “work” or “productivity”.
 A great choice if you want your little one to go far in life.

-Isla — Meaning “island” in Scottish, Isla is the English variant.
+- Isla: Meaning “island” in Scottish, Isla is the English variant.
 We love the way it rolls off your tongue.
 Repeat after us: Isla, Isla, Isla… See?!

-Ava — A variation of the name Eve (which we also adore), there’s a couple of different meanings attributed to Ava.
-Perhaps it comes from the Latin “avis,” meaning “bird,” or the ancient Hebrew word, “Chava,” meaning “life.”
+- Ava: A variation of the name Eve (which we also adore), there’s a couple of different meanings attributed to Ava.
+Perhaps it comes from the Latin “avis”, meaning “bird”, or the ancient Hebrew word, “Chava”, meaning “life”.
 We think it’s a super sweet choice either way.

-Mia — A shortened version of Maria, this name has Latin origins meaning “wished-for child.”
+- Mia: A shortened version of Maria, this name has Latin origins meaning “wished-for child”.
 Beautiful.

-Isabella — Although Isabella doesn’t necessarily sound like an English name, it’s actually a variant of Isabel, which in itself is a derivative of the name Elizabeth.
+- Isabella: Although Isabella doesn’t necessarily sound like an English name, it’s actually a variant of Isabel, which in itself is a derivative of the name Elizabeth.
 Meaning “devoted to God” in Hebrew, this is a royal name indeed.

-Sophia — Greek in origin, meaning “wisdom,” this is a proud name to bestow upon your precious newborn.
+- Sophia: Greek in origin, meaning “wisdom”, this is a proud name to bestow upon your precious newborn.

-Grace — Linked to beauty and joy in Greek mythology, Grace is an elegant name choice for your new little lady.
+- Grace: Linked to beauty and joy in Greek mythology, Grace is an elegant name choice for your new little lady.

-Lily — Named after the flower, a symbol of purity in Christianity, Lily is also thought to be a shortened version of Elizabeth.
+- Lily: Named after the flower, a symbol of purity in Christianity, Lily is also thought to be a shortened version of Elizabeth.

-Freya — Meaning “noblewoman” in Scandinavian, Freya is also the name of the Norse goddess of love and beauty.
+- Freya: Meaning “noblewoman” in Scandinavian, Freya is also the name of the Norse goddess of love and beauty.
 How fitting for your precious daughter.

 Old English names for girls